andriistarynskyi/OnlineShop/README.md

 Online store
 There are two csv files with information from client’s CRM: items.csv and customer.csv.

-In this repository shown the same project was implemented using Hibernate https://github.com/andriistarynskyi/OnlineShopHibernate
+In this repository shown the same project implemented using Hibernate https://github.com/andriistarynskyi/OnlineShopHibernate

 Each file contains: